Dictionarry-Hub/profilarr/README.md

 - **Lidarr Support:** Expand functionality to include Lidarr, allowing users to manage music quality profiles and custom formats.
 - **User Interface (UI):** Development of a graphical user interface (GUI) for easier and more intuitive interaction with Profilarr.
 This UI will cater to users who prefer graphical over command-line interactions.
 - **Automatic Updates:** Implement an auto-update mechanism for Profilarr, ensuring users always have access to the latest features, improvements, and bug fixes without manual intervention.

+## Known Issues
+- You may encounter a `JSON Encode Error`.
+This occurs when the base_url is entered incorrectly.
+Measures have been taken to prevent this, but if you encounter this error, please check your base_url in the config.yml file.

 ## Contributing